You’ll be amazed at the different kinds of soup you can find in the Roanoke Valley in Virginia’s Blue Ridge.

 Whether it’s the influences of Latin America, East Asia, the Middle East, or traditional Southern favorites, a bowl of soup in Virginia’s Blue Ridge could send your tastebuds anywhere in the world!

-Here are 15 of the best local restaurants to visit for your next bowl of soup.
+Here is a list of the best local restaurants to visit for your next bowl of soup.

 What You’re Getting: Brunswick Stew